digitaltrails/onvifeye/README.md

 ```

 Make the email script executable and check its location is properly set in
-the camera config file (see example camera config file above), then start
+the camera config file (see the example camera config file above), then start
 or restart the main script:

 ```